 What Can You Expect on the Base of the Towers Hike?

 The First Climb

-After an easy warm-up on the flat, hikers are greeted with their first big climb and though there are small breaks where it evens out, for the most part it’s all uphill for a solid hour or so.
+After an easy warm-up on the flat (where you’ve got a reasonable chance of spotting some incredible Patagonian animals, so keep your eyes peeled), hikers are greeted with their first big climb.
+Though there are small breaks where it evens out, for the most part it’s all uphill for a solid hour or so.
 We took our time and made it up surprisingly easily but it was hard work, without doubt!

 At the crest of the first incline, hikers are treated to a (gratefully received) rest.
 The track heads downhill towards the El Chileno campsite where, during the season, toilets are available (as is accommodation should you wish to break the hike into two days).

 For the next two hours, the trails weaves through the forest.
 After the initial climb, this is an easy hike over undulating land.
 You’ll continue to gain elevation (so don’t get too excited about taking it easy), but in the big scheme of things, it’s a pretty cruisey part of the track; even if you’ve never hiked before, you’ll manage this section fine.